Authored by MrKvak and Milamber on 16 Feb-23 with review from the Treasury Council

 We propose to establish an incentive scheme for the executive team (comprising Defi Ted, FlapJackson, JCrew, Milamber and Rhagga) in order to ensure their long-term motivation and incentivisation to drive the business forwards and maintain the high work standards displayed to date.
 We propose to i) return Defi Ted his donated founder voucher; and ii) grant each party 500k PDT vested over two years, and 3x additional 100k grants should PDT reach and maintain $1, $3 and $8 respectively for 30 days (4m total).

-This scheme is intended to mimic a typical employee share option scheme and does not preclude team members from participation in any other bonus or incentive scheme the DAO may implement.
+This scheme is intended to mimic a typical employee share option scheme (instead, using the governance token) and does not preclude team members from participation in any other bonus or incentive scheme the DAO may implement.

 It is common practice in start-ups to incentivise founders and key personnel with grants (particularly while a business is pre-revenue) in order to ensure their motivation to work hard and drive the business forwards in line with the stated mission and goals, with the carrot of a future large windfall.
 As a small decentralised entity, ParagonsDAO’s success is heavily reliant on the work and guidance of its lead core contributors, who are remunerated well but have no significant financial stake in the DAO.